MahendraTennakoon/programming_notes/topics/aws/elastic_network)interfaces.md

   - One or more security groups
   - A MAC address
 - ENI can be created independently and attached to EC2 instances on the fly for failover
+- Bound to a specific Availability Zone (AZ)